Natural Remedies for Anxiety and Depression

 We’re set up to deal with acute or temporary stress; it’s when it becomes long-term or chronic that we begin to have problems.

 Sometimes, stress depletes what we need to make a sufficient amount of neurotransmitters.
-When this happens, it manifests as depression and anxiety in our body.
+When this happens, it manifests as depression and anxiety in our bodies.

 Chronic stress forces the adrenal glands to produce excess cortisol (our main stress hormone) which in turn leads to exhaustion, anxiety, and insomnia among other physiological changes.